Alexandra Roche, Lady Roche: Adult life

 In September 2019, Lady Roche and her second husband hosted Queen Charlotte's Ball at Lancaster House.
 She is an honorary patron of the ball, and of the non-profit organization The London Season, founded by Jennie Hallam-Peel.

 Lady Roche served as a magistrate on the West London Bench for forty years and is the president of the Wharfedale branch of the Conservative Party.
 She has served as a volunteer with the Red Cross, served as a school governor, served on her local parish council, and served on the ethics committee for St Mary's Hospital in Paddington, Charing Cross Hospital, Chelsea and Westminster Hospital, and Cromwell Hospital.

 She was made a Member of the Order of the British Empire for voluntary services during the 2017 New Year Honours.

 Marriages and issue

-Alexandra Gully first married Roger d'Hauteville Moreton Frewen di Tuttavilla, the son of Hugh Moreton Frewen and Donna Maria Elena Nunziante di Mignano, a daughter of Don Mariano Nunziante, Duca di Mignano, in 1952.
-Her husband was the grandson of the businessman Moreton Frewen and a nephew of the artist Clare Sheridan.
-During this marriage, she had five children;
+Alexandra Gully first married Roger d'Hauteville Moreton Frewen / Frewen di Tuttavilla from 1971, the son of Hugh Moreton Frewen and Maria Elena Nunziante di Mignano, a daughter of Mariano, the Duke of Mignano.
+The couple had two children; Alexandra had a further three children whilst married to her husband: